 Additionally, you can also sell daily/weekly/monthly fitness subscription boxes that include healthy snacks for your members.
 Your members can pay a reasonable fee to subscribe to these boxes.
 This lets you create potent partnerships with people in your community and present yourself as an end-to-end fitness business.

 People prefer businesses that offer them all that they need in one spot rather than having to juggle between multiple businesses to meet their requirements.

 If you haven’t already, now is the time to partner up with brands and join their affiliate programs.
 As an affiliate, you can make extra revenue through commissions by directing your customers and members to the brand’s website and encouraging them to purchase a service or product

-Each brand has their own program benefits.
+Each brand has its own program benefits.
 These vary from a high commission percentage to bonuses that you receive on completing certain criteria.
 Depending on the program, you can stand to make a lot of money to support your business and staff members.

 For example, a gym, fitness center or health club that partners with Appointy as their affiliate receive a 30% recurring commission and a $100 bonus on referring 10 or more customers to us in the first month.
 Click here to learn more about our affiliate program.

 As the owner of a fitness business, you’ve experienced a lot in terms of starting your own business, building the brand behind it, and taking it to the next level.

 Let’s be real: the fitness industry is a cutthroat industry.
 People that look to join the industry and make a name for themselves are aware that to be successful: you’ve got to learn from the best.